Adam Wakeman

-Adam Wakeman (born 11 March 1974) is an English musician and the current keyboardist and rhythm guitarist for Ozzy Osbourne's band; he also played keyboards and guitar off-stage for Black Sabbath.
-Wakeman has also worked with Annie Lennox, Travis, the Company of Snakes, Strawbs, Will Young, Victoria Beckham, Atomic Kitten and Martin Barre.
+Adam Wakeman (born 11 March 1974) is an English musician, known as the keyboardist and rhythm guitarist for Ozzy Osbourne's band; he also played keyboards and guitar off-stage for Black Sabbath.
+Wakeman has also worked with Annie Lennox, Travis, the Company of Snakes, Strawbs, Will Young, Victoria Beckham, Atomic Kitten, Martin Barre, Uriah Heep and Deep Purple.
+He created the fictional character Milton Keanes, a disillusioned jazz pianist from the 1960s and released several YouTube mockumentaries and albums under the name Jazz Sabbath, with the album Volume 2 reaching number 6 on the Billboard Jazz Chart in 2022.

 Wakeman has often collaborated with his father, Rick Wakeman, and has released albums with him.
 He has also released solo albums Soliloquy, 100 Years Overtime, Real World Trilogy and Neurasthenia.
 In 2006, he created his own band, Headspace, with Damian Wilson.

 Biography

 Wakeman was born into a musical family as the younger brother of Oliver Wakeman and the son of long-term Yes keyboardist Rick Wakeman.
 He started playing classical piano at the age of eight.
 He cites Dr. John, Monty Alexander, Jordan Rudess of Dream Theater and Mark Kelly of Marillion as influences, with the solo from Marillion's "Incommunicado" one of the first he learned to play as a child.
 By the age of seventeen he had obtained grade eight from the ABRSM and had recorded the first album with his father.
 Father and son toured extensively, the two of them sitting at grand pianos to full scale rock performances with orchestra and choir.
 At the age of 24, Adam won the Keyboard Magazine Best New Talent award and promptly started a session career of his own in London.

 In the mid-1990s, Wakeman formed Jeronimo Road with Fraser Thorneycroft-Smith.
 An album, Live at the Orange, was released after the band broke up on the Explore Multimedia label.
 In 2000 and 2001, he toured with his father's old band the Strawbs.

 In 2006, he put together the progressive rock band Headspace, with vocalist Damian Wilson, guitarist Pete Rinaldi, bass player Lee Pomeroy and drummer Richard Brook.
 Their EP entitled I am... was released in 2007 to coincide with support shows at Wembley Arena, Birmingham's NIA and Dublin's The Point with Ozzy Osbourne.
 They released their debut concept album I Am Anonymous worldwide on 22 May 2012 on the Inside Out / Century Media record label.